Time to lock in.

 Squeezing all the ‘essentials’ like the bed, desk, and wardrobe into a bedroom can be a tight fit, but it’s not impossible.

-4. An open-concept home office within your living room
+4. A partitioned home office within your living room

 Got a little extra space in your living room?
-Turn that into an open-concept study area, like the one you see here:
+Turn that into a partitioned study area, like the one you see here:

 For those with a room to spare: